-As System Vice President of Quality, Safety and Innovation at Rochester Regional Health, Deborah Stamps works with clinical leaders to continually improve the system’s overall performance and ensure patient safety.
+As Executive Vice President of Quality, Safety and Innovation at Rochester Regional Health, she works with clinical leaders to continually improve the system’s overall performance and ensure patient safety.

 She also serves as the chief nursing officer (CNO) council’s representative to the Executive Leadership Team.
 Deb restructured the Infection Prevention Program system-wide and expanded Daily Safety Check to include long term care facilities.
 She also launched a Safety Champion Program and helped Rochester Regional Health.
 In addition, built partnerships with local colleges to increase the number of students choosing nursing careers and supported the expansion and diversity of the Isabella Graham Hart School of Practical Nursing.